ZenithGrasper/HTLSTP-LabTemplate/README.md

 Open your terminal and run these commands:
 ```
-tar -xf install-tl-unx.tar.gz
 cd install-tl-20240505  # Replace with the actual directory name (check the folder name)
 sudo perl ./install-tl
 ```

 Follow the installer prompts and select "Install" to begin the download and installation process.
-This might take some time depending on your internet speed and the number of packages you choose.
+This will take a lot of time as a lot of packages are beeing downloaded.

 *Set Environment Variables:*